danielbahl/runcloud-skeletton/README.md

 # How is billed time calculated?

 Based on "time serving requests" on each instance.
 If your service handles multiple requests simultaneously, you do not pay for them separately.
-(This is a **cost saver!**)
+(This is a real **cost saver!**)

 Each billable timeslice is **rounded up** to the nearest **100 milliseconds**.